chamb244/cv/README.md

-# Jordan Chamberlin Curriculum Vitae
+# Jordan Chamberlin's Curriculum Vitae
+A recent version of my CV is available in this directory.